O' Faby

 O' Faby is a 1993 Malayalam-language film.
 It was Asia's first full-length live-action/animation hybrid feature film.
 Directed by Sreekumar Krishnan Nair.
-Lists of Malayalam films It stars Nagesh, Thilakan, Roque Tharakan, Manoj K. Jayan and Srividya.
+It stars Nagesh, Thilakan, Roque Tharakan, Manoj K. Jayan and Srividya.
 The director of animation was Ram Mohan.
 Singers K. J. Yesudas, K. S. Chithra and S. P. Balasubrahmanyam sing songs with lyrics penned by Bichu Thirumala.
 The cinematography team included Jayanan Vincent, Ramachandra Babu P. N. Sundaram and Venugopal Madathil.

 Plot

 O' Faby tells the story of the friendship between the hero and the animated character, Faby.
 The producer's son Roque played the hero role.
 The hero experiences many troubles but is saved by Faby.